+A wealth of research on explanation and explanatory goodness suggests that simpler explanations have a bigger impact on our (causal) beliefs \cite{lombrozo2007simplicity,lagnado1994,read1993explanatory,thagard1978best}.
+In our studies only one feature/factor was included in a CF explanation at a time, so our CF explanations were on the simpler side of the spectrum.
+This could imply that the CF explanations that include multiple factors and are a combination of these factors have less impact on our causal beliefs about the world than the simpler CF explanation that use one or two factors.
+Further research should explore how more complex CF explanations of AI systems' predictions affect people's causal beliefs about the world.
+It should be noted that although increasing the complexity of CF explanations may reduce their undesired impact on our causal beliefs, it may at the same time increase the time needed to process these explanations and reduce satisfaction \cite{narayanan2018humans}.

-In this study we have only briefly discussed the role of people's confidence in their expectation estimates.
-We found that confidence estimates are clearly different the expectation ones.
+Finally, we have only briefly discussed the role of the participants' confidence in their expectation estimates.
+We found that Confidence estimates are clearly different from the expectation ones.
 However, we have not explored in further detail how confidence estimates may depend on whether people are just told about the AI system's prediction or they are also told the CF explanation.
 It may be interesting to explore how confidence estimates interact with people's estimates of how accurate they believe the AI system is in predicting the label.

-Finally, a wealth of research on explanation and explanatory goodness suggests that simpler explanations have a bigger impact on our (causal) beliefs \cite{lombrozo2007simplicity,lagnado1994,read1993explanatory,thagard1978best}.
-In our studies only one feature/factor was included in a CF explanation at a time, so our CF explanations were on the simpler side of the spectrum.
-Further research should explore how more complex CF explanations of AI systems' predictions affect people's causal beliefs about the world.